jeff-hykin/survivor_buddy/instructions/week2.md

 ## What needs to be done

+- Run the `run/check` command
-- Be ready to demonstrate any of the behaviors on rviz
+- Be ready to demonstrate any of the behaviors (below) on rviz
 - Be ready to show code / code structure (parameters / schema's)
 - Alternatively, submit a screen recording that
     - shows the code structure
     - demo **all** of the behaviors in Rviz
-- Run the `run/submit` command

 ## Tasks